Here are 4 key points about astigmatism:

 - Rapid changes associated with other conditions

-- Corrected with presciption spectacles or contact lenses
+- Corrected with prescription spectacles or contact lenses

 What is astigmatism?

-A refractive error which occurs when the cornea (the front surface of the eye) is flattened in one direction, rather than being perfectly spherical.
-It is often likened to the shape of a rugy ball, rather than a perfectly spherical soccer ball.
+A refractive error occurs when the cornea (the front surface of the eye) is flattened in one direction, rather than being perfectly spherical.
+It is often likened to the shape of a rugby ball, rather than a perfectly spherical soccer ball.
 Consequently, it causes blurry, distorted vision.